Run BTS: Format

-Each episode of Run BTS features the members of BTS taking on activities relevant to the episode's theme, usually in the form of games, missions or challenges, with the promise of a prize(s) if they are successful, or punishments if they fail.
+Each episode of Run BTS features the members of BTS taking on activities relevant to the episode's theme, usually in the form of games, missions, or challenges, with the promise of a prize(s) if they are successful, or punishments if they fail.
 The members tackle each task as a group, individual teams, or on a solo basis if required.
-Special episodes occasionally feature non-competitive activities, such as a fashion show, skits, or drama making.
+Special episodes occasionally feature non-competitive activities, such as a fashion show, skits, or drama-making.
 Most episodes are led by an MC, with one of the members filling the role of host for the day, and the production staff who facilitate the missions.
-Jin and Suga serve as MC's the most often—J-Hope, RM, and V have intermittently assumed MC duties as well.
+Jin and Suga serve as MCs the most often—J-Hope, RM, and V have intermittently assumed MC duties as well.
 For episodes with missions that require the full group's participation, all members act as presenters.

 Episode runtimes initially spanned 8–15 minutes.
 From the second season onwards, they were increased to 20–40 minutes.
 In 2020, they were further expanded to a more consistent runtime of 30–40 minutes.
 Short clips of exclusive behind-the-scenes footage are uploaded after each episode airs.
-Originally posted on the paid BTS+ Vlive fanship channel beginning in 2017, Big Hit Entertainment moved the clips to its official fan community platform Weverse beginning January 16, 2020, as exclusive subscription-based paid content.
+Originally posted on the paid BTS+ V Live fan ship channel beginning in 2017, Big Hit Entertainment moved the clips to its official fan community platform Weverse beginning January 16, 2020, as exclusive subscription-based paid content.